mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 Looking at the linuxserver Docker source, their runtime image [depends on linuxserver/baseimage-alpine](https://github.com/linuxserver/docker-syncthing/blob/caf5ba87db5202e261215b807c03dc59c740de01/Dockerfile#L37).
 I pulled up the source for [that image](https://github.com/linuxserver/docker-baseimage-alpine/blob/07df980344f2b046c255bf9be5a391fe2f4a06f8/Dockerfile), and I don't know much about overriding the `init` process, but there were several lines in the file related to init, so it looked like the issue @mpaupulaire spotted explained my crash loop.

 Instead of checking more rigorously for an official Syncthing Docker image, I spent three hours [making my own](https://github.com/mtlynch/docker-syncthing).
-And then when I sat down to write this tutorial, I realized I had overlooked [the official image](https://hub.docker.com/r/syncthing/syncthing) that I wouldn't have to maintain, so I'll skip to that.
+When I sat down to write this tutorial, I realized I had overlooked [the official image](https://hub.docker.com/r/syncthing/syncthing), so I'll skip to that.

 ## A basic Syncthing deployment on Fly.io